 Both the upper and lower dams were constructed by the USACE and became operational in September 1963.
-The upper lock was closed in 2015 and the lower lock remains open and operates on an occasional schedule.
+The upper Upper Saint Anthony Falls Dam, upstream of the Stone Arch Bridge lock was closed in 2015 and the lower lock remains open and operates on an occasional schedule.
 Additional information on the closure is contained in the following subsection.